Press-Play-On-Tape/SpaceCab/README.md

 - [SH 2018-07-05] ~~Thrusters are still not showing up on the title screen~~
 - [SH 2018-07-05] ~~On highscore screen when entering a name pressing down goes to letter j not Z.~~
 - [SH 2018-07-07] ~~When going back to the Title screen, the number on the sign disappears.~~
+- [SH 2018-07-10] ~~Fixed HUD issue on level 2.~~
+- Prevent fuel going down while refuelling.
+Not sure if this is actually fixed.

 ## Before going live: